Neurs12/search/README.md

 # search
-A Python package for searching and getting results with many different search engines.
+A Python package for searching and getting search results with many different search engines.
 # Installation
 To install the package, run the following command:
 ```bash